surosh-khaliqi/it-infrastructure-portfolio-lab/phase3-monitoring/01-decisions.md

 - three ANS assignment groups
 - monitoring-related categories and subcategories
 - a dedicated integration account
-- REST-based incident creation from Zabbix
+- REST-based incident creation for monitoring alerts
 - incident assignment, documentation, resolution, and closure

 No automated remediation is included.